jjpoison/jjpoison/README.md

 -> I am experimenting different originative pursuits such as drawing, writing, reading, producing music, and in this case, coding.

--> I am willig to use my future coding skills and work up a profile and apply for a job that requires those skills.
+-> I am willig to use my future coding skills to work up a profile and apply for a job that requires those skills.

 ### Ask me about anything!